micropython/micropython/README.md

 The Unix version
 ----------------

-The "unix" part requires a standard Unix environment with gcc and GNU make. x86 and x64 architectures are supported (i.e. x86 32- and 64-bit).
+The "unix" port requires a standard Unix environment with gcc and GNU make. x86 and x64 architectures are supported (i.e. x86 32- and 64-bit).
 ARM to be confirmed.
 Porting to other architectures require writing some assembly code for the exception handling.